-The only seaside beach accessible by land on the Eastern Shore of Virginia, Assateague Island’s 37 miles of pristine beach start in Virginia and extend north into Maryland.
+The only seaside beach accessible by land on the Eastern Shore of Virginia, the refuge’s beach is perfect for swimming, surf fishing, sunbathing, surfing or just walking.
 The island’s most famous residents, the wild Chincoteague Ponies, freely roam the island’s sands and marshes.

 ON THE CHESAPEAKE BAY

 Escape to another world.
 Take the ferry out of Onancock to Tangier Island spring to fall.
 This tiny island community is home to delicious seafood, friendly locals and a beautiful beach that is so isolated and pristine you’ll feel like you’re the last person left on earth.

 A 300-acre preserve starts you on your hike through a maritime forest that leads to miles of dunes and beach.
 A small parking area leads to three marked hiking trails with interpretive signs.
 This is a very secret and hidden spot only the locals know about.